WPChill/GhostInspectorTesting/README.md

-# SeleniumTesting
+# GhostInspector
-A sample repository for GitHub Actions with Selenium Webdriver Testing
+A sample repository for GitHub Actions with Ghost Inspector